 Once upon a time the universities were respected; the student persists in the belief that he is lucky to be there.
 But he arrived too late.
-The bygone excellence of bourgeois culture has vanished.
-A mechanically produced specialist is now the goal of the "educational system".
+The bygone excellence of bourgeois culture (By this we mean the culture of a Hegel or of the encyclopédistes. rather than the Sorbonne and the Ecole Normale Supérieure.) has vanished.
+A mechanically produced specialist is now the goal of the "educational system."
 A modern economic system demands mass production of students who are not educated and have been rendered incapable of thinking.
 Hence the decline of the universities and the automatic nullity of the student once he enters its portals.
-The university has become a society for the propagation of ignorance; "high culture" has taken on the rhythm of the production line; without exception, university teachers are cretins, men who would get the bird from any audience of schoolboys.
+The university has become a society for the propagation of ignorance; "high culture" has taken on the rhythm of the production line; without exception, university teachers are cretins. men who would get the bird from any audience of schoolboys.
 But all this hardly matters: the important thing is to go on listening respectfully.
 In time, if critical thinking is repressed with enough conscientiousness, the student will come to partake of the wafer of knowledge, the professor will tell him the final truths of the world.
-Till then-a menopause of the spirit.
-As a matter of course the future revolutionary society will condemn the doings of lecture theatre and faculty as mere noise socially undesirable.
+Till then--a menopause of the spirit.
+As a matter of course the future revolutionary society will condemn the doings of lecture theatre and faculty as mere noise--socially undesirable.
 The student is already a very bad joke.